top of page

 Freshly picked cherries and holly leaves from the backyard • Photography © Bottle and Brush Studio 2021

-When the cherry season starts in Australia, that means Xmas holidays are not too far away.
-Timing could not be more perfect than that, as these dark red jewels are a perfect treat for summer and everyone loves them.
+Every early summer (which is in December in the Southern Hemisphere), we look forward to our local cherries!
+When the cherry season starts in Australia, Xmas holidays are not too far away.
+The timing could not be more perfect than that, as these dark red jewels are a perfect treat for summer, and everyone loves them.
 Cherries make a lovely edible ornamental display, making stunning additions to a grazing platter and on top of the iconic pavlovas, along with strawberries and berries, also in season.
 I don't like cooking with them so much as I am lazy for pitting them.
-We just eat them like that, like potato chips without guilt… well, with some limits of course as cherries can have some unwanted side effects if you eat too many...
-Cherries are packed with nutrients, antioxidants and vitamins so they are a good sweet snack with benefits.
-They are an early summer stone fruit, in season for only a few weeks so we are very lucky to enjoy them during the holidays.
+We eat them like that, like potato chips without guilt… well, with some limits, of course, as cherries can have unwanted side effects if you eat too many...
+Cherries are packed with nutrients, antioxidants and vitamins so they are an excellent sweet snack with benefits.
+They are an early summer stone fruit, in season for only a few weeks so we are fortunate to enjoy them fresh on the holiday table.
 They contribute to bringing some magic as a substitute for the things I always miss at this time of the year.

 Cherry magic • Photography © Bottle and Brush Studio 2020-21